clemator/bubble-tea/README.md

 ## Project

 This project use `vuex`, `vue-router` and supports Single File Components.
+Please use Chrome to run the project.

  - Folders:
    - `src`